Hydroxyurea (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, anemia, bone marrow problems, gout, HIV or AIDS infection, or a weak immune system.
+- Tell your doctor if you have kidney disease, liver disease, bone marrow problems, or HIV infection.

 Possible Side Effects While Using This Medicine